wurmlab/SBC361-programming-in-R/practical2.md

 #### Q10.
 Write a loop that iterates over all even numbers between 30 and 90.
 Each time around run your function to convert kilometres into miles on the indexed value and store the result in a separate vector.

 #### Q11.
 Write a loop that calculates the population size depending on the reproduction rate over a period of 20 years.
-Store the population value for each iteration of the loop and in a separate vector.
+Store the population value for each iteration of the loop in a separate vector.

 * Use a starting population size of 1000.
 * Create a vector containing the reproduction rate for each year: `reproduction_rate <- rnorm(20, mean = 1, sd = 0.2)`.
 * Loop through the reproduction rate vector and update the population size value accordingly.
-* Store each year's population and plot or just print it against the year (1-20).
+* In addition, store each year's population and plot or just print it against the year (1 to 20).

 ### Nested Loops